WWE Elimination Chamber 2019: Start time, how to watch, full match card and more

-Be sure to also check out CBS Sports' coverage and Elimination Chamber predictions.
+Be sure to also check out CBS Sports' coverage of Elimination Chamber and their predictions.

 Start times

-The Elimination Chamber 2019 takes place in Houston, Texas Sunday, Feb.
+Elimination Chamber 2019 takes place in Houston, Texas this Sunday, Feb.
 17. The show starts at 4 p.m.
 PT.
-If you're a WWE Network subscriber -- at $9.99 per month, but free this month for new subscribers -- you can watch it live for free.
+If you're a WWE Network subscriber -- at $9.99 per month, but free for one month for new subscribers -- you can watch it live for free.
 Otherwise you'll need to contact your local cable provider and pay a separate fee to watch.
-There will also be a kickoff show to stream live starting at 2 p.m.
+There will also be a kickoff show to stream live starting at 3 p.m.
 PT on WWE's YouTube channel and the WWE Network before the show proper starts.

 Match card